davidhaley/Vive-Music-Lab/README.md

 Music Lab is a virtual reality application for HTC Vive.
 Taking inspiration from Valve's The Lab, my goal is to learn by prototyping features, then run those features through user tests, while maintaining a quick iteration cycle.
 The results will be compiled and used to create a complete VR experience.

+So far, the application features:

+1. A stage with speakers and spatial audio sources which reflect sound in real-time, and adjust their perceived volume depending on how close you are to the speakers.
+The stage also allows the user to turn off the lights in the room, subsequently providing them with a flashlight to explore the room.
+2. A canvas with buttons that when activated with the laser attached to the player's controller, play audio loops in sync, allowing the player to create music in real-time.
+3. An audio sequencer structured in a 5 row by 4 column grid (5 audio samples, and 4 beats to 1 bar grid).
+The player can enable or disable the buttons using their hands, and when the audio sequencer (120 beats per minute) detects the enabled button, it plays the sound.
+4. An audio visualizer.
+The amplitude of the audio source is partitioned into 7 frequency bands.
+Each band represents a different part of the track (bass for example).
+Then, each band's amplitude is converted to a value range between 0 and 1, and those values are assigned to shapes, which move/dance according to those values.
+5. A 'Modulation Contaminate Funnel'.
+The player can solve the puzzle, by throwing a cube into a large solid funnel, and the cube becomes "contaminated" with modulation (the same technique used for the audio visualizer).
+Then, when the player places the contaminated cube onto the dance floor, and turns on the music and turns off the lights, the cube will dance to the music.

 #### Screenshots (March 8th 2017)

 ![alt text](https://cloud.githubusercontent.com/assets/11729897/23720137/11fe6bec-03fb-11e7-9735-a62548b546e3.png)